PREVIOUS: Mind-Reading (Part 1a)

 • didn’t guide us, so we had to fend of ourselves, without much training!

-This became another version of the familiar ACoA Dilemma :
+This background formed another version of the familiar ACoA Dilemma :

-✓ As Adults – we believe we should not / cannot care for ourselves, from lack of appropriate help and lack of permission
+✓ As Adults – we believe we should not / cannot care for ourselves, copying their lack of care, which became lack of permission to focus on ourself

-☁︎ So we assume everyone else wants of us too
+☁︎ So we assume everyone else also wants / needs us to do that

-• Also, we were punished for not getting it right!
+• And we were punished for not getting it right!
 Either directly, by them berating or hitting us, or just by continuing to be drunk, crazy, mean, depressed….

-This left us with a great deal of anxiety – fearful that we’d get it wrong but not knowing what to do or how to be
+This left us with a deep well of anxiety – fearful that we’ll always “get it wrong” but not knowing what to do or how to be to please them

 ii.
-NOW – we’re the ones being controlling – trying to make everyone & everything around us SAFE so we can feel less terrified, by making sure they have all their needs met – by us.
+Our CONTROL – now we’re the ones being controlling – trying to make everyone & everything around us SAFE so we can feel less terrified, by making sure they have all their needs met – by us.
 The assumption is that everyone is as weak, needy, incompetent, scared, sick…… as our parents were

-The WIC is convinced that when we fix them, they will: protect us, never leave us, take care of us, love us …. if only we work hard enough to get it right.
+The WIC is convinced that when we fix whoever we’re with, they will : protect us, never leave us, take care of us, love us …. if only we work hard enough to get it right.
 Unfortunately, as long as we let our Adapted Child pick relationships, they’re going to be unhealthy, just like our family!

 NEXT: Mind-reading #1c